Espresso, Ristretto, or Doppio – What's the actual difference?

 The classic Espresso forms the basis of many coffee specialties.
 It is prepared with high pressure and finely ground coffee and is characterized by its intense aroma and typical crema.

-An espresso typically has:
+An Espresso usually has:

 • approx. 25–30 ml liquid